Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 Written By

-Methadone was first introduced in the 1930s as an effective treatment for pain.
-However, it wasn’t until 1960 that it was identified as a potential treatment for opiate addiction.
+Methadone was first synthesized in the 1930s and was later introduced during World War II as a painkiller.
+Methadone began to be used as a treatment for heroin addiction in the 1960s, particularly gaining prominence after the opening of the first methadone maintenance clinic in 1964.
 Since then, Methadone has been used to help people overcome their opiate dependence in both short-term and long-term programs.

 However, much like any controlled drug, there are risks associated with taking Methadone in the form of mild to severe side effects, as well as the potential for misuse and abuse.
-It is important to have a thorough understanding of these risks before beginning treatment and to know how to identify common withdrawal signs and symptoms.
+It is important to thoroughly understand these risks before beginning treatment and to know how to identify common withdrawal signs and symptoms.

 What Is Methadone?

-Methadone[1] is classified as a synthetic opioid – a controlled substance designed in laboratory settings that mirrors the chemical structure of opium-based drugs like morphine and heroin.
+Methadone[1] is classified as a synthetic opioid – which means it is a man-made substance that acts in a similar way to natural opiates like morphine and heroin.
+However, it does not exactly mirror their chemical structure.
 The drug was designed as an effective alternative for individuals struggling to manage their opioid dependence.

 Similar to the way heroin affects the pain receptors in the brain, Methadone is designed to help an individual relieve the pain associated with addiction withdrawal as well as reduce cravings.
 Methadone can be administered in the form of a tablet or liquid, and its effects can last up to 24 hours.